UCL/STIR/examples/GE-Signa-PETMR/howto.md

 5. Attenuation Correction: In order to conduct the attenuation correction, the MRAC image needs to be rotated by 5.23 degrees in (anti-clockwise) direction.

+These steps are made somewhat easier by the provided example scripts.